Minors and abortion: United States

 In the United States, most states typically require one of two types of parental involvement– consent or notification, or both.
 36 states require parental involvement in a minor's decision to have an abortion (21 states require parental consent only, 3 of which require both parents to consent; 10 states require parental notification only, 1 of which requires that both parents be notified; 6 states require both parental consent and notification; 8 states require the parental consent documentation to be notarized).
 In Massachusetts and Delaware the law only applies to minors under 16, and in South Carolina to minors under 17.
 Parental involvement laws played a key role in forcing the Court to clarify its position on abortion regulation.
-The Court ruled, in essence, that parental involvement laws (and all other abortion regulation) can legally make it more difficult for a female to acquire an abortion.
+The Court ruled, in essence, that parental involvement laws (and all other abortion regulation) can legally make it more difficult for a woman to acquire an abortion.
 But there is a threshold beyond which the increased difficulties become unconstitutional.
 Requiring spousal involvement before a woman can acquire an abortion has been interpreted as falling on the unconstitutional side of that threshold, while parental involvement has been interpreted as falling on the constitutional side.
 Or, to use the language of Planned Parenthood of Southeastern Pennsylvania v.
 Casey (1992), spousal notification laws place an "undue burden" on a woman's ability to get an abortion, whereas parental involvement laws do not.

 Parental involvement laws have three basic features.
 First, they are binding on minors, not adults.
 Second, they require, at minimum, that minors notify their parents before an abortion is performed, and in some cases consent from the parents.
 And third, they allow minors to acquire a judicial bypass if consent cannot be acquired.
 These regulations are but one example of the detailed fabric of abortion legislation and regulation that has evolved since the Supreme Court's decision to legalize abortion in its 1973 Roe v.
 Wade and Doe v.
 Bolton.

 The first major case involving parental involvement legislation was decided in 1976 in Planned Parenthood of Central Missouri v.
 Danforth.
 This case involved a Missouri law that required consent from various parties before an abortion could be performed– written consent by the patient, spousal consent for married individuals, and parental consent for minors, specifically.
 The court ruled that the parental consent provision was unconstitutional due to its universal enforcement.